MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

 - Bessel III-b for Al/Fe/Ni/Co
 - Assembly line for Adaptive Frame and Isocentered Magnets
 - Procyon III for copper
-- Shoza III-a for beryllium and helium-3
+- Shoza III-a for beryllium, neodymium and helium-3
 - Alpha Tirna VIII-c titanium and tungsten

 From this you'll be able to construct most tier 1 manufactured goods.
 The process is entirely based on picking stuff up from each outpost and bringing it back to Bessel III-b for the moment, we'll start introducing cargo links and inter-system cargo links after Andraphon (or Leviathan II).